imagineeeinc/lychee/README.md

 ### About
 Lychee is a simple and bare bones emulator for a fictional computer with an instruction set heavily based on the GameBoy's CPU.
 Lychee is built to be restraining with no graphics, only supporting text mode graphics, and a ascii based keyboard.

+**Still a work in progress, as the instruction set and docs is being added**

 ## Specification
 Check out the `docs/specs` folder for more on opcodes and specification.